YizhePKU/Yizhe.github.io/content/clojure-crac/index.md

 ## Why is Clojure slow to start?

 So why is Clojure on the JVM slow to start?
 I recommand reading [this](https://clojure-goes-fast.com/blog/clojures-slow-start/) if you're interested in the details, but the TL;DR is that **it takes a lot of time to initialize `clojure.core` namespace**.
 In JVM's term, that means running a bunch of static initialization.
-Every top-level form in Clojure corresponds to a static field initialized within static initialization blocks.
+Every top-level form in Clojure corresponds to a static field, which is initialized with static initialization blocks.

-We can test it by compiling a small Clojure program into bytecode.
+We can see it in action by compiling a small Clojure program into bytecode.
 Here's `src/hello.clj`:

 ```clojure
 (ns hello)